 Is QuickBooks POS Worth Trying?

 Don’t be surprised if, after spending thousands of dollars on licensing and hardware, you end up shelling out several hundred more a year for support, as well as spending additional funds for processing credit cards and gift cards.
-Plus, you won’t have the freedom of choosing your own processor.
+Plus, you won’t have the freedom to choose your processor.

 The dated architecture of QuickBooks’ point of sale presents the added worry of your hardware becoming obsolete, especially after applying updates to every machine running the platform.
 Furthermore, there is the possibility of security flaws occurring in the Windows operating system.